Nick-Triller/helm-cabin/README.md

 Obviously, polling is a suboptimal solution if the number of releases (or revisions) is large because a lot of data is transferred on each poll.

-Helm Cabin tries to connect with Tiller via `tiller-deploy.svc.kube-system.cluster.local` by default.
+Helm Cabin tries to connect with Tiller via `tiller-deploy.kube-system.svc.cluster.local` by default.
 The tiller host can be overriden with the `tillerAddress` CLI flag.
 Use port forwarding for local development.